-How to Onboard Freelancers & Independent Contractors as an Agency
+How to Onboard Freelancers & Independent Contractors

 At the other end of the spectrum are productized agencies which offer services that can be purchased right away.
 No calls, no waiting period—just purchase the service you need, and the agency starts work.
-Especially in its early stages, productized agencies rely heavily on project-based help, as they don’t have the revenue to hire freelancers full-time.
+Especially in its early stages, productized agencies rely heavily on project-based deliverables, as they don’t have the revenue to hire freelancers full-time.

-One thing is the same for both types of agencies: every freelancer should be guided through an onboarding program to introduce them to your workflow as quickly as possible.
-In the following guide, we’ll look at common mistakes agencies make when they set up their onboarding system, what defines great onboarding, and a step-by-step guide detailing how to onboard your new team.
+In the following guide, I’ll introduce you to common mistakes agencies make when they set up their freelance onboarding program, what defines great process, and a step-by-step guide detailing how to onboard your new team.

 Understanding how external team members think